Fersoil/idisc/docs/SAM2Depth/SAM3_EXPERIMENTS.md

 | 4000 | 0.0972 | 0.924 | 2.712 |
 | 4500 | **0.0837** | 0.928 | 2.715 |

-**Best: 0.0837 at step 4500.** Key finding: sequence training converges to the same floor as single-frame given enough iterations.
-At step 4500 the sequence run matches E11's single-frame floor (0.0839).
-At ~4.6× the compute cost per step, sequence training offers no practical advantage over single-frame.
+**Best: 0.0837 at step 4500; completed at step 5000 (0.0863).**.
+Sequence training converges to the single-frame floor at the same iter budget but at ~4.6× compute cost per step — no practical advantage.

 ---